ontometrics/vivace-react/README.md

 # vivace-react
-this is a project for the new vivace site.
+This is a project for the new vivace site.

+The tickets are on youtrack under the K2B2 project, on the vivace-1.0 sprint

 The react project is in the vivace folder.
 Follow the readme in there for build instructions.